MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 This property is set by the audio driver to indicate the data path ID used as the parameter for the commands HCI_LE_Setup_ISO_Data_Path and HCI_Configure_Data_Path.
 The property value is set using the **[AcxObjectBagAddUI8](/windows-hardware/drivers/ddi/acxmisc/nf-acxmisc-acxobjectbagaddui8)** DDI.

 The Bluetooth LE Audio profile reads and uses this property is as a parameter in HCI_Configure_Data_Path and HCI_LE_Setup_ISO_Data_Path commands.
 This ID is applied for all isochronous streams created for the **ACXSTREAM** associated with the object bag.
-To assign a different data path ID for each stream connection, IHV audio drivers should use [KSPROPERTY_BtLeAudio_DATAPATH_ID](#ksproperty_btleaudio_datapath_id) instead.

 | Field | Octet |
 |---|---|